 Warwickshire and Oxfordshire.

-I am indebted to genealogists and family members too numerous to mention, who have contributed to
+I am indebted to genealogists and family members too numerous to mention, who have contributed to this family tree.

 My feelings are that in each family there is someone who is called to find the ancestors.
 To put

 flesh on their bones and make them live again, to tell the family story.
 To me, genealogy is not

 just a cold gathering of facts but instead, breathing life into all who have gone before.